TM2611/brick-shop/README.md

 ## Orders

 Orders are inserted into the Order table but stock levels are not updated.
 Stock will only be updated when the Admin marks an order as dispatched.
-Inititally implemented stock change levels on purchase but in reality stock is not affected until the products are shipped to the customer. (out of stock?)
+I inititally implemented stock change levels on purchase but in reality stock is not affected until the products are shipped to the customer.

 ## Future Work

-- Admin Auth0 scope
+There are a few things that are still yet to be done which are currently in progress.
+Some have been mentioned above, but this includes:

+- Currently, anyone can access the admin page.
+This would not be the case in a live version of the website.
+In my Auth0 application, I have a read:admin scopes on test admin accounts which in practice would allow onThe 'test' routes are for demo purposes and would be replaced once Auth0 scope.

+- The 'NEW IN' section on the home page will serve images of newly added products.
+This would be dome simply by making a request for all products buy with an ORDER and LIMIT 3.

+- There would need to be tests
 - DB optimisation
 - Unnamed account firstname and surname
-- Limited/no testing
-- More colours

 - When an admin marks an order as dispatched, the stock levels of the items in the order decrease.
 - Styling